CLA Budget Committee

 - During the first month of the fall semester, staff from the dean's office will conduct the elections and count the ballots.

-- Newly elected members will begin serving on August 1st following election to the Budget Committee.
+- Newly elected members will begin serving following election or appointment to the Budget Committee.

 Section 4: At-Large Member